-- Try to do some gentle physical activity every day.
-This will help you sleep better.
+- Try to do some gentle physical activity every day as this will help you sleep better.
 Talk to a physiotherapist or exercise physiologist, who can tailor an exercise program, and an occupational therapist, who can suggest equipment to help you move safely.
-You can also read Exercise for People Living with Cancer or call 13 11 20 to find out about exercise programs.

 - Limit or cut out the use of alcohol, caffeine, nicotine and spicy food.

-- Avoid using technology, such as television, computers or smartphones, before bed, as the light tells your body it's time to wake up.
+- Avoid watching television or using a computer, smartphone or tablet, before bed, as their light tells your body it’s time to wake up.

 - Follow a regular routine before bed and set up a calm sleeping environment.
 Ensure the room is dark, quiet and a comfortable temperature.